mnemocron/STM32F7_LXI_Device/README.md

 - 🔄 switching DHCP vs. Static IP
     + ⚠️ CPU crashes when switching to static IP
+    + ⚠️ HardFault after calling tcpip_init() a 2nd time.
+Is there a way to deinit or reinit the tcp?
-    + ⚠️ Assertion "no packet queues allowed!" failed at line 1009 in `../Middlewares/Third_Party/LwIP/src/core/ipv4/etharp.c`
+    + ? not anymore: ⚠️ Assertion "no packet queues allowed!" failed at line 1009 in `../Middlewares/Third_Party/LwIP/src/core/ipv4/etharp.c`
     + ❌ what is Auto-IP?
 - 🔄 implement EEPROM to store/load settings (at startup)
     + ❌ store DHCP on/off